-The Function of Dental Assistants
+The Duties of a Dental Assistant

-- Scheduling and verifying appointments
+- Scheduling and confirming appointments

 - Prepping patients for teeth treatments and cleanings

-- Sterilizing and preparing dental instruments
+- Sterilizing and preparing instruments for dentists

 - Giving instruments to dentists during procedures